This information is for patients who want or need to have a Totally Implanted Venous Access Device (TIVAD) inserted.

 Why is a TIVAD necessary?

-• Veins that prove difficult to repeatedly access, or to prevent vein damage
+• Veins that prove difficult to repeatedly access or to prevent vein damage.

-• Patients whose veins have become painful and more difficult to access following intravenous chemotherapy
+• Patients whose veins have become painful and more difficult to access following intravenous chemotherapy.

-• Patients who want a long term vascular device that is not visible on the skin, or require regular dressings with frequent maintenance
+• Patients who want a long-term vascular device that is not visible on the skin or require regular dressings with frequent maintenance.

 Before the insertion of the TIVAD

-When you are referred for or request a TIVAD; you will be given an appointment to meet with one of the nurses from the Clinical Interventions Team approximately one week prior to the date the TIVAD will be inserted.
+When you are referred for or request a TIVAD you will be given an appointment to meet with one of the nurses from the Clinical Interventions Team approximately one week prior to the date the TIVAD will be inserted.

 At this appointment, the nurse will assess your veins and the area of skin where the TIVAD will be inserted.
-The nurse will ask you some relevant questions and will take swabs to screen for MRSA and possibly other swabs to check for microorganisms that may increase the risk of an infection.
+The nurse will ask you some relevant questions and will take swabs to screen for the bacterium Methicillin-resistant Staphylococcus aureus (MRSA) and possibly other swabs to check for micro-organisms that may increase the risk of an infection.
+If these swabs are positive you will be given medication to use prior to the insertion of the TIVAD.

-If these swabs are positive, you will be given medication to use prior to the insertion of the TIVAD.
-A blood test may also be taken at this appointment if you have not yet commenced your chemotherapy/immunotherapy treatments to monitor for bleeding risks during the procedure; or if you are currently receiving treatments, you will be asked to have these necessary blood tests the day prior to the insertion of the device.
+A blood test may also be taken at this appointment if you have not yet commenced your chemotherapy/immunotherapy treatments in order to monitor for bleeding risks during the procedure.
+If you are currently receiving treatments, you will be asked to have these necessary blood tests the day before the insertion of the device.

 Please note: It is important to tell your doctor or nurse before attending for your TIVAD insertion if you are on any medication to prevent or treat blood clots, such as warfarin, heparin and aspirin.
 You must not take aspirin (or aspirin-containing products) for one week before the insertion of your TIVAD as this prevents your blood clotting normally.
 If you take warfarin or heparin daily, you must discuss this with your nurse, who will advise you when to stop taking these medications and when you can restart them following the procedure.